milletyann/milletyann/README.md

 ### Hola 👋

-My name is Yann and I'm a French computer science student at Telecom SudParis (Polytechnical Institute of Paris).
+My name is Yann and I'm a French AI student at Polytechnique Institute of Paris and Telecom SudParis.
-I am looking towards a specialization in Artificial Intelligence but I also like to code sometimes.
-I will try to upload some projects on here.
+Most of my projects on here are in private but I'll try to upload some in public.

 #### Languages